Agar vs Carrageenan: The 2 Big Differences You Should Know

 Agar vs Carrageenan, both food gums are extracts from seaweed, but they have many differences.
 Carrageenan is soluble in water at about 80°C, forming a viscous, transparent, or slightly milky, easily flowable solution.
 Whereas agar does not dissolve into a solution below 85°C, it can only form a gel when the heated solution is cooled down to below 40°C.

-Each food hydrocolloids have their unique characteristics, and although they may be applied in overlapping areas, the effects of their use are not the same.
+Each food hydrocolloids have its unique characteristics, and although they may be applied in overlapping areas, the effects of their use are not the same.

 Agar and Carrageenan are both extracts of seaweed, so what are the differences between these two similarly extracted food hydrocolloids?